forta-network/docs/docs/api-keys.md

 # API Keys

 In order to use the [Forta GraphQL API](api.md), you will need an API key.
+Also, when developing a bot locally that uses the `handleAlert` handler or the `getAlerts` or `getLabels` SDK method, you will need an API key.

 ## Creating an API Key